Avanade/Beef/docs/Entity-CodeGeneration-Config-Xml.md

 Property | Description
 -|-
-**`Grpc`** | Indicates whether gRPC support (more specifically service-side) is required. gRPC support is an explicit opt-in model.
+**`Grpc`** | Indicates whether gRPC support (more specifically service-side) is required.<br/>&dagger; gRPC support is an explicit opt-in model.
 Must be set to `true` for any of the subordinate gRPC capabilities to be code-generated.
 Will require each `Entity`, and corresponding `Property` and `Operation` to be opted-in specifically.

 <br/>